 Keep scrolling for some of our favorite new gluten-free beauty products!

 Just because you shouldn't wear cosmetics containing gluten near your mouth, doesn't mean you have to forego red lipstick altogether.
-Instead, opt for Too Faced's gluten-free lipstick, which, according to Sephora reviewer KarlaJH, is "rich, creamy, moisturizing, with a hint of shine."
+Instead, opt for Too Faced's gluten-free lipstick, which is rich, creamy, and moisturizing.

 For more gluten-free beauty products, see what an expert has to say about gluten-free haircare.